Markdown editor

 The Markdown Editor uses a short-hand syntax style text to create documents and then converts that text to HTML.
-Markdown is handy when more text and fewer multimedia files are involved in the articles.
+Markdown is useful when articles contain more text and fewer multimedia elements.

 Using Markdown in your Knowledge base